Remembering New York’s Great Illustrator Robert Grossman

 Born in Brooklyn, a product of Midwood High School and Yale, he lived in a Soho loft back then, and drew for everyplace from Time to the counterculture newspaper East Village Other.
 If he had a specialty, it was political caricature, and Glaser recalls that he could count on Grossman to deliver something strong, and sometimes better than that, overnight.
 That made him extra-valuable to a magazine that was at least partially driven by news, and (in its early days especially) was often produced in a terrible rush.

-He drew nearly every New York power figure of that era for this magazine, John Lindsay and Harry Van Arsdale and Ted Kheel, but if he had a recurring character it was Richard Nixon.
+He drew nearly every New York power figure of that era, John Lindsay and Harry Van Arsdale and Ted Kheel, but if he had a recurring character it was Richard Nixon.
 Those jowls and fleshy folds were perfect fodder for Grossman’s airbrush and pen, and his Nixons, even at a remove from the news cycle they inhabited, are still delightful.